mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 The script uses a _TSV file_ to record entries, which is kept at the script cache directory.
-A new history file can be created, or an existing one changed to with command "`/session` \[_HIST_FILE_]", in which _HIST_FILE_ is the file name of, or path to, a history file.
+A new history file can be created, or an existing one changed to with command "`/session` \[_HIST_FILE_]", in which _HIST_FILE_ is the file name of (with or without the _.tsv_ extension), or path to, a history file.

 When the first postional argument to the script is the command operator forward slash followed by a history file name, the command `/session` is assumed.

 A history file can contain many sessions.
 The last one (the tail session) is always read if the resume `option -C` is set.
-To continue a previous session than the tail session of history file, run chat command "`/copy` \[_SRC_HIST_FILE_] \[_DEST_HIST_FILE_]".

-It is also possible to copy a session of a history file to another one.

-If "`/copy` _current_" is run, select a session to copy to the tail of the current history file (or another history file) and resume.
+If "`/copy` _current_" is run, a selector is shown to choose and copy a session to the tail of the current history file, and resume it.
 This is equivalent to running "`/fork`".

+It is also possible to copy sessions of a history file to another file when a second argument is given to the command with the history file name, such as "`/copy` \[_SRC_HIST_FILE_] \[_DEST_HIST_FILE_]".

 In order to change the chat context at run time, the history file may be edited with the "`/hist`" command (also for context injection).